ME495-EmbeddedSystems/homework-1-rdlynx19/inspection.md

 ## Setup Instructions
 1. Build the workspace using `colcon build --symlink-install` so that it is unnecessary to rebuild when python files change.
-2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `source /opt/ros/jazzy/setup.bash`
+2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `source /opt/ros/jazzy/setup.bash` `install/setup.bash`, for your workspace
 3. Make sure no other ROS nodes are running prior to starting by inspecting the results of `ros2 node list`.
+[What launchfile do you use and how do you use
-   The ROS graph, including all topics and node labels, looks like:
+[what command to get a visual depection of the ros2 graph The ROS graph, including all topics and node labels, looks like:
    ![The ROS Graph](rosgraph.svg)